whitehax0r/PS4-Kernel-4.19.255-baikal/README.md

 Tested on latest ArchLinux.

-It could work with Aeolia and Belize soutbridges consoles.
+It could work with Aeolia and Belize southbridges consoles.
 Try it first and let me know.

 Linux kernel
 ============